How Switching To A 35-Hour Work Week Can Improve Your Company’s Bottom Line

 Most companies run on a 40-hour work week, but there are some fields where employees end up working much longer hours than that in any given week.
 Factor in longer commutes for your staff, plus the longer workdays, and it can start to wear people down.
 Again, you want satisfied employees, not employees struggling with burn out.

 Employee satisfaction is directly tied to work-life balance.
-More and more, people who are on the hunt for a job say salary isn’t the most important aspect of a role, but rather the work-life balance that is more appealing.
+More and more, people who are on the hunt for a job say of a role, but rather the work-life balance that is more appealing.
 Having time to spend with family, friends, pets, or participating in hobbies is important to people, and condensing the work week is a great way to ensure this can be a reality.

 When your employees are burnt out from being overworked, it can lead to struggles with mental health, like anxiety and stress.
 How can someone be at their best and do their best work if they’re stressed or struggling to focus?
 The answer is that they can’t.